 Legal Changes in Definition of Pedestrian

 The prosecutor, sensing the injustice, worked to change the law, which has now been enacted by the governor.
 Under the new law, anybody who is crossing a street who is not in a car, is considered a pedestrian, with the same protections.

 That even includes those in electric wheelchairs, scooters, or any other device whatsoever so long as it has two or more wheels.

 Of course, everybody still has an obligation to cross a street at marked crosswalks, but the law does not require someone to get off a skateboard or take off rollerblades before crossing the road.

 However, in civil court, a jury would be allowed to consider if a pedestrian’s injuries were made worse by failing to do so.
 In other words, if a pedestrian could have avoided an accident, or lessened injuries by getting off of whatever they were riding on, a civil court could consider that evidence in a lawsuit against a driver who hits the pedestrian.

 Make sure the law is on your side if you are hit by a car or involved in an auto accident.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your injury or liability case.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your injury or liability case.